Aphthous stomatitis: Mucosal barrier

 The thickness of the mucosa may be an important factor in aphthous stomatitis.
 Usually, ulcers form on the thinner, non-keratinizing mucosal surfaces in the mouth.
 Factors which decrease the thickness of the mucosa increase the frequency of occurrence, and factors which increase the thickness of the mucosa correlate with decreased ulceration.

 The nutritional deficiencies associated with aphthous stomatitis (vitamin B12, folate, and iron) can all cause a decrease in the thickness of the oral mucosa (atrophy).

-Local trauma is also associated with aphthous stomatitis, and it is known that trauma can decrease the mucosal barrier.
-Trauma could occur during injections of local anesthetic in the mouth, or otherwise during dental treatments, frictional trauma from a sharp surface in the mouth such as broken tooth, or from tooth brushing.
+Local trauma is also associated with aphthous stomatitis.
+It is known that trauma can decrease the mucosal barrier.
+Trauma could occur during injections of local anesthetic in the mouth, or otherwise during dental treatments, frictional trauma from a sharp surface in the mouth, such as a broken tooth, or from tooth brushing.

-Hormonal factors are capable of altering the mucosal barrier.
+Hormonal factors can alter the mucosal barrier.
 In one study, a small group of females with aphthous stomatitis had fewer occurrences of aphthous ulcers during the luteal phase of the menstrual cycle or with use of the contraceptive pill.
 This phase is associated with a fall in progestogen levels, mucosal proliferation and keratinization.
 This subgroup often experiences remission during pregnancy.
 However, other studies report no correlation between aphthous stomatitis and menstrual period, pregnancy or menopause.

-Aphthous stomatitis is more common in people who smoke, and there is also a correlation between habit duration and severity of the condition.
+Aphthous stomatitis is less common in people who smoke, and there is also a correlation between habit duration and severity of the condition.
 Tobacco use is associated with an increase in keratinization of the oral mucosa.
 In extreme forms, this may manifest as leukoplakia or stomatitis nicotina (smoker's keratosis).
-This increased keratinization may mechanically reinforce the mucosa and reduce the tendency of ulcers to form after minor trauma, or present a more substantial barrier to microbes and antigens, but this is unclear.
-Nicotine is also known to stimulate production of adrenal steroids and reduce production of TNF-α, interleukin-1 and interleukin-6.
+This increased keratinization may mechanically reinforce the mucosa and reduce the tendency for ulcers to form after minor trauma, or present a more substantial barrier to microbes and antigens, but this is unclear.
+Nicotine is also known to stimulate the production of adrenal steroids and reduce the production of TNF-α, interleukin-1 and interleukin-6.
 Smokeless tobacco products also seem to protect against aphthous stomatitis.
 Cessation of smoking is known to sometimes precede the onset of aphthous stomatitis in people previously unaffected, or exacerbate the condition in those who were already experiencing aphthous ulceration.
 Despite this correlation, starting smoking again does not usually lessen the condition.